The 12 Hallmarks of Aging in Dogs, Explained

 Aging Cells, Energy Demand, and the NAD Conversation

-Owners often describe aging as “slowing down,” but the more actionable frame is energy handling: how well cells convert nutrients into usable energy while managing byproducts of that work.
-NAD-family coenzymes are part of that machinery, which is why an NAD supplement for cats comes up in longevity-style discussions.
-The key is to treat it as one piece of a broader systems plan—because energy pathways depend on adequate protein, micronutrients, and digestive reliability to stay more stable.
+Owners often describe aging as “slowing down,” but the sharper frame is energy handling: how well cells turn nutrients into usable energy while managing the byproducts.
+NAD-family coenzymes are part of that machinery, which is why an NAD supplement for cats comes up in longevity discussions, and why precursors such as nicotinamide riboside draw interest for older cats.
+Treat it as one piece of a broader plan, because energy pathways still depend on adequate protein, micronutrients, and digestion to stay stable.

-Before adding an NAD-focused product, owners can document whether the cat’s “energy budget” is actually changing: shorter play bouts, longer recovery after activity, or a new preference for warm, quiet spots.
-Those observations help a veterinarian decide whether the priority is nutrition support, pain control, thyroid screening, or a different workup.
+Before adding an NAD-focused product, document whether the cat's energy budget is actually changing: shorter play bouts, longer recovery, a new preference for warm, quiet spots.
+Those notes help the vet decide whether the priority is nutrition, pain control, or thyroid screening.
 Supplements are most useful when the baseline problem is clearly described rather than assumed.

 Case Vignette: the “Healthy Senior” with a Duller Coat